finanalyst/grav-plugin-sqlite/README.md

 and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.
 The plugin also requires that the **SQLite3** extension is available with the version of php operating on your site.

+### Database Installation
+An adminstrator must create a directory for the database and place within it the *sqlite3* database file.
+It is recommended that the directory is `user/data/sqlite` (see configuration).

 ## Configuration